-Aluminum and titanium are important raw materials used in certain of our Aeronautics and Space programs.
-Aluminum and titanium generally have been in good supply.
-Carbon fiber is an important ingredient in the composite material that is used in our Aeronautics programs, such as the F/A-22 and F-35.
-Nicalon fiber also is a key material used on the F/A-22 aircraft.
+Aluminum and titanium are important raw materials used in certain of our Aeronautics and Space Systems programs.
+Long-term agreements have helped enable a continued supply of aluminum and titanium.
+Carbon fiber is an important ingredient in the composite material that is used in our Aeronautics programs, such as the F-22 and F-35.
+Nicalon fiber also is a key material used on the F-22 aircraft.
 One type of carbon fiber and the nicalon fiber that we use are currently only available from single-source suppliers.
 Aluminum lithium, which we use to produce the Space Shuttle's external tank and for F-16 structural components, also is currently only available from limited sources.
 We have been advised by some suppliers that pricing and the timing of availability of materials in some commodities markets can fluctuate widely.
 These fluctuations may negatively affect price and the availability of certain materials, including titanium.
 While we do not anticipate material problems regarding the supply of our raw materials and believe that we have taken appropriate measures to mitigate these variations, if key materials become unavailable or if pricing fluctuates widely in the future, it could delay one or more of our programs, result in increased costs or reduce award fees.